AndBicScadMedia/vim-config-1/README.md

 I'm running [MacVim Snapshot 66](http://code.google.com/p/macvim/) on Mac OS X 10.8.

+This repo exists for two reasons.
+1. It's a backup for when I inevitably screw something up.
+2. It might help vim enthusiasts of beginners figure out what works for them.
+I recommend taking a look through the .vimrc file and seeing if some of the options appeal to you.
+They've generally been cherrypicked from all over the web.

 Read the documentation below before trying out any of my files on your own install.

 Try it out